Nixtla/nixtla/README.md

 # Nixtla
 > Nixtla is an open-source time series forecasting library.

 We are helping data scientists and developers to have access to open source state-of-the-art forecasting pipelines.
 For that purpose, we built a complete pipeline that can be deployed in the cloud using AWS and consumed via APIs or consumed as a service.
 If you want to set up your own infrastructure, follow the instructions in the repository (Azure coming soon).
+With our Infrastructure as Code written in Terraform, you can deploy our solution in minutes without much effort.

 You can use our fully hosted version as a service through our [python SDK](https://github.com/Nixtla/nixtla/tree/main/sdk/) ([autotimeseries](https://pypi.org/project/autotimeseries/)).
 To consume the APIs on our own infrastructure just request tokens by sending an email to federico@nixtla.io or opening a GitHub issue. **We currently have free resources available for anyone interested.**